rgorby/MAGE/docs/source/userGuide/magnetosphere/analysisTools/groundMag.rst

 Finishing up
 ------------

-After your batch completes, you'll need to do one more step before you can plot your results or use `SuperMage Tools <./superMAGE>`_ to make comparisons with ground magnetometers.
+After your batch completes, you'll need to do one more step before you can plot your results or use :doc:`SuperMage Tools <superMAGE>` to make comparisons with ground magnetometers.

 Concatenating multiple HDF5 files from MPI processing
 -----------------------------------------------------